things to do in birmingham

 Check out this Guided Walking tour of Birmingham:

-6. Canal Boat Trip
+6. Take a Canal Boat Trip

 There’s no better way to experience Birmingham than by cruising the city’s canals and discovering the rich heritage of the city that sparked the Industrial Revolution more than 200 years ago.